 What Keywords Are Not Allowed?

-🚫 Single-word keywords – Google prohibits single-word search terms unless they are highly relevant to a non-profit’s core mission (e.g., “donate” would not be allowed, but “donate blood” could be acceptable).
+- Single-word keywords: Google prohibits single-word search terms unless they are highly relevant to a non-profit's core mission.

-🚫 Low-quality or irrelevant keywords – Keywords that have little to no relation to your non-profit’s mission or are not targeted towards a specific audience may be flagged by Google.
+- Low-quality or irrelevant keywords: Keywords that have little to no relation to your non-profit's mission may be flagged.

 What Keywords Should You Focus On?

-✅ Long-tail, mission-driven keywords – Phrases that show clear search intent and align with your mission, such as “volunteer opportunities near me” or “how to help homeless shelters in Canada.”
+- Long-tail, mission-driven keywords: Phrases that show clear search intent, such as "volunteer opportunities near me."

-✅ Event-specific keywords – If your non-profit hosts workshops, fundraisers, or awareness campaigns, target event-related searches like “environmental charity event in Saskatchewan.”
+- Event-specific keywords: Target event-related searches like "environmental charity event in Saskatchewan."

 Ongoing Management and Optimization